As the book ‘Freakonomics’ (2005 by Steven Levitt and Stephen J. Dubner.) describes

 It is called 囲い込み （kakoikomi or boxing)

-The rogue real estate companies constantly disregard the inquiries from buyers agents and wait until sellers compromise the price.
+The rogue real estate companies consistently disregard the inquiries from buyers agents and wait until sellers compromise the price.

-For the seller, kakoikomi creates a major opportunity cost.
+For the seller, kakoikomi creates a significant opportunity cost.

 Sellers miss opportunities to sell early.